 How it fits in a portfolio

 Richard Bullas has been co-manager of the FTF Franklin UK Mid Cap fund since 2013, and took over as lead manager of the fund in July 2020.
 He began his career working in accountancy audit before moving to Aviva as an analyst.
 He joined Rensburg Fund Management, which later became Franklin Templeton Fund Management, in 2000.
 Bullas became a fund manager in 2006 and has covered the UK smaller companies sector for most of that time.

 Bullas is also involved in the Franklin UK Smaller Companies and Franklin UK Managers Focus funds.
 There are some similarities between these funds, and we think he’s able to comfortably manage his commitment to each portfolio.

 In terms of quality, the team looks for companies whose earnings are sustainable over the long run, such as those with brand power and hard-to-replicate advantages.
-Management teams are essential to a company’s success so they must have a strong track record and be incentivised appropriately.
+Management teams are essential to a company’s success so they must have a strong track record of delivery and be incentivised appropriately.
 These companies also need to be financially robust, so they look for companies that are highly cash generative, and avoid those with lots of debt.

-Once the team has evaluated a company’s quality, they assess its value.
+Once the team has evaluated a company’s quality, they assess how attractively it’s valued.
 As long-term investors they want to understand the stock’s upside and downside potential.
-The team typically forecast the potential share price returns over three to five years.
+The team typically forecast the potential share price returns over the next three to five years.
 If the share price is attractive enough to benefit from these returns, they will invest.

 This fund invests in a relatively small number of companies, typically between 30-50.
 There are currently 35 stocks owned in the fund.
 This means each one has the potential to make a meaningful difference to performance, both positively and negatively, which can increase risk.
 Companies are sold if they graduate into the larger FTSE 100 by growing in value.
-While the fund mostly invests in medium-sized companies are held in the fund but Bullas can invest in smaller companies within the index, which also adds risk.
+While the fund mostly invests in medium-sized companies, Bullas can also invest in smaller companies within the index, which also adds risk.
 The managers have the flexibility to invest up to 20% of the fund overseas, although they’re currently investing the fund solely in UK listed businesses.

 Bullas and the team are based in Leeds.
-We think that’s a good thing as they can avoid the ‘noise’ of the capital.
 They have a collegiate culture, with lots of collaboration and support for each other.
 The team is part of Martin Currie, an asset manager within the wider Franklin Templeton group, so they enjoy the resources that come with being part of a large organisation.
-The Leeds office operates like a boutique fund group though, as they’re given the freedom to invest largely without interference.
+The Leeds office operates like a boutique fund group though, as the managers are given the freedom to invest largely without interference.

-Franklin Templeton have been signatories on the Principles for Responsible Investment since 2013.
-Whilst not a dedicated ESG fund, the managers are mindful of these considerations throughout their investment process.
-They’ve always assessed a company’s governance and over time they’ve become more aware on environment and social factors.
-The manager and his team are prepared to engage directly with company management on material ESG topics.
+Whilst this is not a dedicated ESG fund, the managers are mindful of these considerations throughout their investment process.
+They’ve always assessed a company’s governance and over time they’ve become more aware of environmental and social factors.
+The manager and his team are prepared to engage directly with company management on material ESG topics where necessary.